-The Working Group issued its second consultation in October 2014 (included as Attachment C) in order to gather further Industry views on the proposed approach being put forward.
-The draft legal text proposed the following changes to Schedule 19 ‘Portfolio Billing’ to be amended to:
+The Working Group issued its second consultation in October 2014 (included as Attachment 5) in order to gather further industry views on the proposed approach being put forward.
+The draft legal text proposed changes to Schedule 19 ‘Portfolio Billing’ to be amended to:

 Provide clarity for MPAN Report (Clause 4.1) to include Pseudo HH UMS MPANs;

-Add reference to Clause 5.2 to allow auditing for determining the LLFC Id requested by the Embedded LDNO); and
+Add reference to Clause 5.2 to allow auditing for determining the LLFC Id requested by the Embedded LDNO; and

 Add Clause 6.1 to describe the method of applying the correct LLFC Id i.e. based on the majority of connections for a particular DNO/LDNO boundary network level.